posatta/devforumplus/README.md

 The actual code is in the `src` file, with `src/index.js` being the entry point.

 See the `webpack.config.js` for more information.

+### Compiling for release (Firefox)

+`npm run prerelease-firefox` will call webpack (to build devforumplus.js) and will use the `web-ext build` command in Mozilla's Extension Workshop to create the .zip file.